tarekllf01/job-api/README.md

     php artisan migrate

-    Now all the database table should be created

     bellow users are also created.

         1.  ['name' => 'TAREK HOSSEN','email' => 'tarekllf01@gmail.com','role'=> 'admin','password'=>'password']
         2.  ['name' => 'TEST USER','email' => 'user@gmail.com','role'=> 'user','password'=>'password']

 Step 5: Run the bellow command

     php artisan serve

 Finally project has been installed in your system.